Practical advice on ISO 9001:2015 Clause 7.1.6

 External Sources

-- Gathering knowledge from customers or from external providers.
+• Gathering knowledge from customers or external providers.

 How to Demonstrate Organizational Knowledge When Implementing ISO 9001

-A large, complex organization could choose to implement a formal knowledge management system.
-Whereas, a smaller, less complex organization might choose to use simpler methods, such as by maintaining logbooks on design decisions or on the properties and performance of chemical compounds that were developed and tested.
+A large, complex organization could implement a formal knowledge management system.
+A smaller, less complex organization might choose to use more straightforward methods, such as maintaining logbooks on design decisions or on the properties and performance of chemical compounds that were developed and tested.

 However you approach the challenge, here are some fundamental suggestions: